Modern Foreign Languages Introduction

 All students in year 7 and 8 study French and Spanish.
 At Churchmead we believe that languages are accessible for all, as they are key to communication within the global community.
 During lessons, exercises are differentiated to meet the needs of every pupil so that they have the opportunity to get involved, have fun and make progress.

-Throughout the MFL curriculum, our students will develop their ability not only communicate in the target language, but also gain an understanding of the different cultures and identities associated with modern foreign languages.
+Throughout the MFL curriculum, our students will develop their ability to communicate in the target languages and to understand the different cultures and identities associated with modern foreign languages.

 Throughout their languages journey, we will develop our students’ listening, reading, writing and speaking skills.
 They will be encouraged to develop their ability to communicate confidently and coherently with a native speaker.